Rates are used to manage extra charges on receivings. These could include Sales Tax, VAT or Shipping.

 VAT Rates on Delivery Charges consolidating for A/P Export

-In both the hard-coded SUN interface and in the Resource file interface exported to A/P, the system consolidates the monetary value of lines where all other values within the record are the same.
+The file interface exported to A/P consolidates the monetary value of lines where all other values within the record are the same.

 However if when adding a delivery charge via rates, if VAT has been added to the product cost but not the delivery, then when exporting to AP this will appear as two lines (as per Fig.2).